Center for Pathway Experiences

 Page Content

-Set Goals - Find a time to meet with your supervisor at the very beginning of the experience to learn expectations they may have for you and to establish goals you would like to accomplish over the span of your time there.
+Set Goals - Schedule a meeting with your supervisor at the beginning of the experience to identify expectations they have for you and to establish goals you would like to accomplish over the span of your time there.
 What are you expected to accomplish every day?
 Every week?
 Make sure to request feedback from your supervisor to make sure you are on the right track.

 Watch and Learn - Understanding the culture of an organization is important whenever you start working somewhere new.
-Watch and seek guidance from your colleagues and peers.
+Observe and seek guidance from your colleagues.
 What are the routines of the organization?
 Of the people?
 Read all organizational material, policies, and procedures, etc.

 Manage Your Time Wisely - Always complete projects on time, and when one task is done – ask for another.
 If you’re feeling overwhelmed with projects, talk to your supervisor about prioritizing your work.

 Keep Track of Your Projects - Start a list of all the projects you have worked on so that you can discuss and reflect on your progress with your supervisor.
-It will also help you remember everything you’ve worked on to update your resume, add to a portfolio, or talk about in a future interview.
-Ask if you can keep examples of projects, you have worked on for a portfolio.
+It will also help you remember the details when it's time to update your resume, add to a portfolio, or talk about projects in a future interview.
+Ask if you can keep examples of projects you have worked on for a portfolio.
 Remember that some of this information will be confidential, so always get approval before taking any copies of work with you.

-Leave on a Good Note - Be sure if you express your gratitude for the experience, tie up any loose ends, ask for feedback, and if you had a positive experience with the employer, make it known when you are starting the full time job hunt.
+Leave on a Good Note - Be sure to express your gratitude for the experience, tie up any loose ends or leave detailed notes on projects that were not completed, ask for feedback, and if you had a positive experience with the employer, make it known when you are starting the full time job hunt.

 Micro-internships can help you: